jimlar/graphie/README.md

 Seems to manage about 20000 incoming UDP messages on my Core2 Duo MacBook pro right now.

 ## TODO
-* Use aleph for the UDP server/line decoding
+* Websockets for the live graph
 * Graph configuration parts
 * Drop the message type?
 * Periodic cleanup of seconds (if input stops)